hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/building.rst

   | This is the identity of the administrator for the endorsing organization `Org1`, and the peer `Org1 Peer`.
 You can use this identity to manage the organization and the peer.

-If you log in to the IBM Blockchain Platform console for each organization using a web browser, you should find that these components are now displayed in the list of nodes.
+If you log in to the instance's console for each organization using a web browser, you should find that these components are now displayed in the list of nodes.

-You can also import the JSON files containing the identities listed above into the IBM Blockchain Platform console wallet.
+You can also import the JSON files containing the identities listed above into the console wallet.
 Once all of the identities have been imported, you can associate each component with the appropriate identity.
-This will allow you to manage and view those components using the IBM Blockchain Platform console.
+This will allow you to manage and view those components using the console.

 Exploring the playbooks
 -----------------------

 When you ran the script `build_network.sh`, you ran multiple Ansible playbooks.
 Each Ansible playbook performed a different part of building the network.
 This section will explain which organization ran each Ansible playbook, and what each of the playbooks did.

-Firstly, each of these Ansible playbooks require information that allows them to connect to the IBM Blockchain Platform instance, so they can interact with the IBM Blockchain Platform APIs.
+Firstly, each of these Ansible playbooks require information that allows them to connect to the Fabric Network instance, so they can interact with the Fabric Network APIs.
 Before you ran the Ansible playbooks, you edited the variable files `ordering-org-vars.yml` and `org1-vars.yml`.
 These variable files are specified in the Ansible playbooks using the ``vars_files`` argument for each play, for example:

   ::